 Get key.
 Install lifting sling on boat.
 Lower antennas.
-Check ramp to make sure nobody is present on the ramp and the yellow lines on ramp and pier pilings are still aligned.
-Lower ramp to ~1m above water.
+Check ramp to make sure nobody is present on the ramp and the yellow lines on ramp and pier pilings are still aligned. П Lower ramp to ~1m above water.
 Drop off crane operator on ramp.
 Unlock key box.
 Turn on power to crane (key is captured during operation).
 Lower hook next to pier and ~1m above the water.
-When boat is in position move hook out to boat and keep in position until hook is attached to sling. П When the person manning the hook gives the "ok" raise the boat at fast speed until it is clear off the water.
-(Ensure level wind).
-Bring the boat inward so that it is up against the pier pilings.
+When boat is in position move hook out to boat and keep in position until ш hook is attached to sling. П When the person manning the hook gives the "ok" raise the boat at fast ш speed until it is clear off the water.
+(Ensure level wind). П Bring the boat inward so that it is up against the pier pilings.
 Let the boat operator and passengers disembark via ramp.
-When the boat occupants are clear of the ramp, move the boat out 1m from pier pilings.
-Bring the boat up until the keel & engine just clear the pier rail.
-Ensure level wind.
-Rotate the crane until the boat is in position over the trailer.
+When the boat occupants are clear of the ramp, move the boat out 1m from ш pier pilings. П Bring the boat up until the keel & engine just clear the pier rail.
+Ensure level wind. П Rotate the crane until the boat is in position over the trailer.
 Lower the boat until it almost touches the trailer bunks.
 Attach the boat bow strap and secure the boat to the bow roller.
 Attach the bow safety chain.
 Lower the boat on to the trailer and remove the hook from the sling.
 Check to make sure the chines are not resting on the trailer runners.
 Raise the hook (ensure even wind) and bring hook inward to crane.
-Switch key and turn on power to ramp (key is captured during operation). er boats are still out: Position ramp so that the yellow line on the ramp and pier are aligned.
-To sinch ramp do that the years into on the ramp and pier are anginear If no o other boats are out: Raise the ramp to its full upright position.
+Switch key and turn on power to ramp (key is captured during operation).
+Position ramp so that the yellow line on the ramp and pier are aligned.
 Turn off power by removing key and re-lock key box.
 Raise engine.
 Release tension on bow strap and re-secure hand tight.
 Replace pier gate and lock when leaving pier.